tock/tock/doc/reference/trd-hil-design.md

 2. Split-phase operations return a synchronous `Result` type which includes an error code in its `Err` value.
-3. For split-phase operations, `Ok` means a callback will occur while `Err` means one won't.
+3. For split-phase operations, `Ok` means a callback will occur while `Err` with an error code besides BUSY means one won't.
 4. Error results of split-phase operations with a buffer parameter include a reference to passed buffer.
 This returns the buffer to the caller.
-5. Split-phase operrations with a buffer parameter take a mutable reference even if their access is read-only.
+5. Split-phase operations with a buffer parameter take a mutable reference even if their access is read-only.
 6. Split-phase completion callbacks include a `Result` parameter whose `Err` contains  an `ErrorCode`; these errors are a superset of the